 All passenger changes must be initiated by the Primary passenger.
-Changes will only be made by NAHA staff.
+Reservation changes can only be made by NAHA staff.
 The Primary passenger must call NAHA directly at 1-888-666-1499 to make changes.

 Your decision to accept a roommate for the Cruise is at your own risk.
 NAHA and its Released Parties are not responsible nor liable for any and all claims or cause of action arising out of or in connection with your selection of a roommate for the Cruise, including, without limitation, any injury or damage to persons or property which may be caused, directly or indirectly, in whole or in part, from such request or selection.

-It remains the Primary passenger’s responsibility to ensure that the Cruise Fare is paid in full by all parties.
-In the case that a roommate defaults on payment, cancels their reservation or there is a dispute resulting in the desire to no longer room together, the Primary passenger shall be responsible for the full cabin fare and/or for finding a replacement roommate.
+It remains the Primary passenger’s responsibility to ensure that the total cruise cost is paid in full by all parties/roommates.
+In the case that a roommate defaults on payment, cancels their reservation or there is a dispute resulting in the desire to no longer room together, the Primary passenger shall be responsible for the full cabin cost and/or for finding a new roommate.

 RIGHT TO CHANGE CRUISE ITINERARY

 NAHA and/or RCI reserve the right, at any time, to change the cruise itinerary whenever advisable or necessary.
 In this case, NAHA and/or RCI will NOT be responsible for any loss or expenses caused by reason of such changes or abandonment.
 Refunds will NOT be made to passengers who elect not to complete the cruise for any reason or cause whatsoever.